 The Quantum Atlas is organized like a glossary, but it offers more than just definitions.
 It features cartoons, animations, interactive elements and short podcasts—a multimedia approach that we hope will enrich your exploration of the quantum world.

-We value feedback, so if you find something confusing or have a suggestion, please share your thoughts using our contact form.
+We value feedback, so if you find something confusing or have a suggestion, please share your thoughts by sending us an email.

 Curious about quantum?
 For the quantum physics essentials, we recommended taking a look at the following entries.

 If you'd like to learn more about quantum computers—how they differ from ordinary computers and why physicists are studying them—we suggest taking a look at the following entries.